nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 instrument=MODIS&sensor=1B&polygon=-18,-78,-13,-74,-16,-73,-22,-77,-18,-78
 ```

+If the query provided is invalid for granule searching, subscription creation will fail with HTTP status response of 400, and an error message detailing which query parameters were invalid.

 ### <a name="update-subscription"></a> Update a Subscription

 Subscription concept can be updated by sending an HTTP POST or PUT with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).